seryogium/JSproj-OOP-/README.md

 # practise with JS OOP
-> to initialize you need to write `npm start` usind `cmd` and after that enter `localhost:8080` in your browser's search window.
+> to initialize you need to write `npm start` using `cmd` and after that enter `localhost:8080` in your browser's search window.